IB Biology IA: 60 Examples and Guidance

 The research question for the internal assessment should be a testable question that is related to the biology curriculum.
 It's essential that the question is relevant to the biology curriculum, specific and clearly defined.
 The methodology section should explain how the research was conducted, including the materials and methods used.
 The methodology should be detailed and well-explained, and should include information on the materials and methods used, as well as any ethical considerations.

 Data analysis is an important aspect of the IA.
-Students should present their data in a clear and organized manner, and should use appropriate statistical analysis to interpret their results.
+Professional IB Biology tutors recommend that students should present their data in a clear and organized manner, and should use appropriate statistical analysis to interpret their results.
 They should also make sure to include a discussion of the limitations of their study and the implications of their findings.

-The conclusion should summarise the main findings of the study and should relate the results back to the research question.
-It should also include recommendations for further research.
+The conclusion should summarise the main findings of the study, relate the results back to the research question, and address the relevance of these findings to the broader context of the biological field.

-In addition to the laboratory report, students must also complete a reflective statement.
-Online tutors recommend that this statement should be around 500 words long, and should reflect on the student’s learning during the internal assessment process.
+In addition to the laboratory report, students must complete a reflective statement, which is mandatory.
+This statement should be around 500 words long and must include references to how the student has achieved specific learning objectives outlined in the IB Biology syllabus, and should reflect on the student’s learning during the internal assessment process.
 The reflective statement should include a description of the student’s personal learning process, including successes and challenges, as well as an evaluation of their performance on the internal assessment and the skills they have gained through the process.

 - IB Biology 2024 Study Notes